Seals and sunsets: The best things to do in Alonissos, Greece

 Public transport on Alonissos is limited, but it’s still possible to explore the island without a car.
 There are two bus routes from Patitiri – one to the old village and one to Steni Vala.

-There are also four taxis on the island, with a stand next to the bus stop.
+There are also four taxis on the island, with a stand by the bus stop.
 Expect to pay around €10 one way to the old village, €15 to Leftos Gialos or €25 to Steni Vala.
 Or if you want to explore more remote areas, you can rent a car, scooter or quad bike in Patitiri.

 You can also hire a small motor boat in Patiriti harbour if you want to explore some of the coves along the coast independently (you don’t need a licence either).